damhau/azdo-pipeline-explorer/README.md

 ## Usage

-### 1. **Configure Azure DevOps Organization URL, Project and PAT**
+### Configure Azure DevOps Organization URL, Project and PAT

-When the extension runs for the first time, it will prompt you to enter your Azure DevOps organization URL and Personal Access Token (PAT).
-These credentials will be securely stored for future use.
+When the extension runs for the first time, it will prompt you to enter your Azure DevOps organization URL, Project and Personal Access Token (PAT).
+The PAT is securely stored for future use and the other parameters are saved in your in your VS Code `settings.json`

 - **Organization URL**: The URL of your Azure DevOps organization (e.g., `https://dev.azure.com/your-organization`).
 - **Project**: The Azure Devops project.
 - **Personal Access Token (PAT)**: The PAT required for authentication.
 You can create a PAT in Azure DevOps [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate).

-### 2. **View Pipelines**
+### View Pipelines

 - After the initial setup, the extension will display the last 20 pipelines of your Azure DevOps organization in a tree view on the Activity Bar (`Azure Pipelines` view).

-### 3. **View Logs**
+### View Logs

 - Click on a task from a pipeline to display the logs in the output channel.
 Each log entry provides detailed information about the pipeline run.

-### 4. **Auto-refresh**

-- The pipeline list will refresh every 5 seconds by default.
-- If the latest pipeline is not "In Progress", the auto-refresh will stop to save resources.

-### 5. **Manual Refresh**

-- Click the refresh button in the tree view title to manually refresh the pipeline list at any time.

 ## Settings

-You can configure the following settings in your VS Code `settings.json`:
+The extension will configure the following settings automatically in your VS Code `settings.json` during first start:

 ```json
 {